Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-Members of the armed forces on active duty can add an active-duty alert to their credit report to help better protect themselves from fraud and identity theft while deployed overseas.
+Members of the armed forces on active duty have the right to add an active-duty alert to their credit report to help better protect themselves from fraud and identity theft while deployed overseas.

 How Does an Active-Duty Alert Work?

 An active-duty alert does not prevent lenders from accessing your credit report.
 Rather, it notifies lenders and others checking your credit that you are a member of the U.S. military and that you are currently on active duty.
 An active-duty alert does not require a lender to contact you directly to get your approval before granting credit in your name, but it does ask them to verify the identity of the applicant first.
 If you choose, you can add a telephone number where you can be reached to the alert.
 Active-duty alerts remain on the credit report for one year.

 When you add an active-duty alert, Experian shares your request with the other two credit reporting companies (TransUnion and Equifax) so they can add an alert to their records as well.
 As an added precaution, Experian will remove your name from lists for preapproved credit offers for two years.

 Protecting Yourself From Identity Theft and Fraud

 It's a good idea to check your credit report frequently, especially if you believe you may be a victim of fraud or identity theft.
 Checking your credit report often can help you detect and address potential fraud and identity theft more quickly.
 It can also help you ensure that your credit report remains up to date and accurate while you are deployed.